 - By Floor Sanding & Polishing London Ltd

-- In Floor Maintenance, Wood Floor Renovation, Wood Floor Sanding, Wood Flooring
+- In Floor Sanding, Wood Floor Renovation, Wood Floor Sanding, Wood Flooring

 Taking care of your wood floor must begin immediately after installation.
 Whether it is covered with lacquer, oils or even is without a finish, there are some special procedures which must be done sometimes – such as wood floor sanding.
 Here is what you should know in this regard:

 - To keep the room with parquet floor clean, use a vacuum cleaner.
 The use of wet wipes is not recommended, but if you still want to ‘wash’ the floor, then use a slightly wet cloth.
 Hardwood floors, in general, do not tolerate water.
 So if you spill anything on your flooring, you must dry and remove the spot right away.

 - Cleaning of wooden floors does not require use of any aggressive detergents.
 Avoid paint thinners or any cleaning products, containing alcohol, gasoline and similar substances.

 - The finish creates a thin layer on the surface, which protects it against the penetration of moisture and impurities.
 If you want to restore an area of your flooring with an oil or wax coating, then you need to polish just the damaged part without going through all the coverage.
 However, if you have decided to renovate your wooden floor, then make sure you start with floor sanding.